elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 * map the contents of the original event to as many ECS fields as possible.
 * populate the top-level `message` field.
 * store the entire raw, original event in `event.original`.
-Indexing and doc_values are disabled on `event.original` to reduce store, but the value is retrieved from `_source`.
+Disable indexing and doc_values on `event.original` to reduce store.
+Retrieve the value from `_source`.
 * If a field expects an array, the value should always be an array even if the array contains one value (for example, `[ 10.42.42.42 ]`).
 * lowercase the value if the field's description calls for lowercasing.
 * set the event categorization fields using the allowed values.
-* `source.*` and `destination.*` be populated as a pair, if possible.
+* populate `source.*` and `destination.*` as a pair, when possible.
 * populate `source.*`/`destination.*` if `client.*`/`server.*` are populated.
 * copy all relevant values into the `related.*` fields.
 * use "breakdown" fields.
 * duplicate the `.address` field value into either `.ip` or `.domain`.
-The `.ip` and `.domain` fields should not be populated directly.
+Dot not populate the `.ip` and `.domain` fields directly.

 ### Optional

 ECS-compliant events MAY:

-* Use custom fields alongside ECS fields in an event.
-Custom fields should use proper names over generic concept names to reduce the change of a future conflict.
-Custom fields should be nested inside an object (field set) and not leaf fields at the root (base of the event).
+* use custom fields alongside ECS fields in an event.
+Use proper names for custom fields over generic concept names.
+Proper names reduce the chance of a future conflict.
+Nest custom fields inside an object (field set) and not leaf fields at the root (base of the event).
-* Omit some ECS fields or entire field sets from an index mapping, if they would never be populated by events in those indices.
+* remove unused ECS fields or entire field sets from an index mapping.
-* Add additional multi-fields not defined by ECS.
-For example, a `text` multi-field with a custom analyzer or a `keyword` multi-field using the `lowercase` normalizer.
+* add multi-fields not defined by ECS.
+For example, a `text` multi-field with a custom analyzer.

 <!--
 Stage 2: Add or update all remaining field definitions.
 The list should now be exhaustive.
 The goal here is to validate the technical details of all remaining fields and to provide a basis for releasing these field definitions as beta in the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.